Richard P. Hammond (politician)

 Richard Pindell Hammond (October 9, 1820 – November 28, 1891) was an American U.S. Army Major in the Mexican-American War and Democratic politician who served in the California State Assembly and served as its Speaker.
 Mining engineer, diplomat, and philanthropist John Hays Hammond is his son.

-Life and career
+Biography

 Hammond was born in Hagerstown, Maryland on October 9, 1820, to William Hammond and Mary Hammond (née Tilghman).

 Military career

 Hammond attended the United States Military Academy, graduating in 1841 and being inducted into the United States Army.
 He served in garrison at Fort McHenry and later at the Augusta Arsenal, where he assisted the Inspector general in investigating claims of losses by Florida, Georgia, and Alabama volunteers during the Seminole Wars.
 During the Mexican-American War, he was an Aide-de-camp and acting Assistant Adjutant General to Brigadier General James Shields.
 He fought in the Siege of Vera Cruz, the Battle of Cerro Gordo, the Battle of Contreras, the Battle of Churubusco, the Battle of Chapultepec and the Battle for Mexico City.
 He was placed on leave in 1850 and resigned his commission in 1851.